-A WARNING ABOUT THE CHARGE CYCLE SELECT SWITCH: Whenever a load of approximately 3 amps or more is applied, the charger will go into the elevated voltage "Charge" mode, as indicated by the glowing red indicator on the front panel.
+A WARNING ABOUT THE CHARGE CYCLE SELECT SWITCH: Whenever a load of approximately 3 amps or more is applied, the charger will go into the elevated voltage "Charge" mode.
 (See specifications for actual charge/float voltages.)
 Battery electrolyte may be damaged or lost by extended exposure to this higher voltage.
-If there is a d.c. load on the battery system of 3 amps or more for periods lasting 8 hours or more, it is strongly recommended that the Charge Cycle Select switch on the front panel be placed in the "Float" position.
+If there is a DC load on the battery system of 3 amps or more for periods lasting 8 hours or more, it is strongly recommended that the Charge Cycle Select switch on the front panel be placed in the "Float" position.